JohnsonLabJanelia/FetchGamePhysics/README.md

 4. Built and sourced the ROS workspace, `catkin_make && source devel/setup.bash`.

 ### Preparing Unity
 1. Open the FetchArenaProject in Unity.
 The **SampleScene** with robot should automatically load.
 If you want to know how the scene is assembled, please check [Setting up the Unity Scene](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/1_urdf.md).

-Check if you have correct packages installed:
+Check if you have correct packages installed.

 ![Package Manager](https://github.com/JohnsonLabJanelia/FetchGamePhysics/blob/main/images/package_manager.png)

 The game uses *The Universal Render Pipeline*, and new physics solver `Temporal Gauss Seidel`.

 2. The game has been tested on publishing the robot state, target pose, and target placement pose to ROS.
 Select Publisher game object in the Hierarchy view, check `Source Destination Publisher`, and uncheck `Trajectory Planner` (currently in deve).
 Please refer to [SourceDestinationPublisher](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/2_ros_tcp.md) if you want to know how `Source Destination Publisher` works.

 3. Select `Button` game object in Hierarchy view under `Canvas`.
-In the `Inspector` view, `On click ()`, switch to `SourceDestinationPublisher.Publish`
+In the `Inspector` view, `On click ()`, switch to `SourceDestinationPublisher.Publish`.

 ![UI_setup](https://github.com/JohnsonLabJanelia/FetchGamePhysics/blob/main/images/UI_setup.png)